javierelpianista/odslatex/README.md

 ```
 odslatex examples/fancy_table.ods --which N
 ```

+### Graphical interface?
+It would be nice to have a graphical interface.
+For now, the `odslatex_zenity.sh` script is provided.
+It opens a file-select prompt where you can choose the file you want to convert.
+If the selected Calc document has more than one sheet, it asks you to select which sheet to convert.
+The result is pasted into the clipboard.
+To run it, you need to have installed both `zenity` and `xclip`, and some notification daemon running.
+Most Linux distributions should have these by default.

 ## What odslatex can convert
 Currently, the program can convert cells spanning multiple rows and columns into their corresponding `\multicolumn` and `\multirow` LaTeX environments.
 It can also detect borders and mark them, and detect horizontal alignment.